-“Amrita Live-in-Labs® is a multidisciplinary experiential learning program that facilitates the research, development, and deployment of sustainable solutions for current challenges faced by rural communities in India.
+Amrita Live-in-Labs® is a multidisciplinary experiential learning program that facilitates the research, development, and deployment of sustainable solutions for challenges faced by rural communities in India.
 The program is designed to engage participants in a mutual learning and sharing experience by breaking classroom and lab barriers to implement theoretical knowledge to address real world problems.
-The program allows participants to study, observe, and interact with rural populations while living in rural communities to gain a better understanding of challenges in different focus areas.
-Since the emphasis of the program is on mutual sharing and learning, we at Amrita strongly believe in taking an inclusive approach to addressing challenges and, therefore, encourage students to work with rural populations to come up with sustainable solutions.
+Participants of the program study, observe, and interact with rural populations while living in rural communities to gain a better understanding of challenges in different focus areas.
+Amrita University takes an inclusive approach to addressing challenges and, therefore, encourage students to work with rural populations to come up with sustainable solutions.
 As a result, the program is designed as a two-way model of sharing and learning and encourages students to be open to “other ways of thinking”.